 Place your metal production order as early as possible to give your fabricator time to find the ideal materials at the best pricing.
 This also helps them fit you into their schedule.

-At Mid-Atlantic Steel Fabrication, we specialize in a variety of custom steel fabrication processes for our customers across a vast range of industries.
+At Mid-Atlantic Steel Fabrication, we specialize in a variety of custom steel fabrication processes, including laser, forming, welding, and coating, for our customers across a vast range of industries.
 From simple components to complex parts and products, we can work with many different types of metal, including steel, stainless steel, aluminum, and copper.
-To learn more about the type of work we can produce for you, contact us today!
+Contact us today to learn more about the type of work we can produce for you.